 The residents will not be given any choice if they want to join the block, says PM

-Sweden does not plan to hold a referendum on NATO membership if the country’s parliament approves the measure, Swedish Prime Minister Magdalena Andersson announced on Thursday, suggesting that it would be a “”bad idea. “
+Sweden does not plan to hold a referendum on NATO membership if the country’s parliament approves the measure, Sweden’s Prime Minister Magdalena Andersson announced on Thursday, suggesting it would be a “”bad idea. “

 “I do not think it is a question suitable for a referendum“, the Swedish leader told reporters and suggested that Parliament’s support was sufficient.There is a lot of information on national security that is confidential, so there are important issues in such a referendum that can not be discussed and important facts that can not be put on the table.“she explained.

-The Riksdag will make an overview of security policy, with plans to release a report on the subject in the middle of next month.
+The Swedish Parliament will conduct an overview of security policy with plans to release a report on the subject in the middle of next month.
 With a majority of the Riksdag that reportedly supports membership in NATO, Andersson’s own party, the Social Democrats, is considered to be the main obstacle for Stockholm to join the 30-nation alliance.
 Ulf Kristersson, leader of the leading opposition party Moderaterna, agrees, however, that a referendum is a bad idea.

 “Voters … are not naive about Russia“, he told Aftonbladet earlier this week during a debate with left-wing party leader Nooshi Dadgostar and claimed that it was”very clear that the Swedish voters have understood what happened“the day Russia invaded Ukraine”and has drawn its conclusions.“